solo-io/supergloo/docs/content/guides/discovery_intro.md

     - *note*: this resource is created by `meshctl` at cluster registration time
 2. **Meshes**
     - Representation of a service mesh control plane that has been discovered
-3. **Mesh Workloads**
+3. **Workloads**
     - Representation of a pod that is a member of a service mesh; this is often determined by the presence of an injected proxy sidecar
 4. **Mesh Services**
-    - Representation of a Kubernetes service that is backed by Mesh Workload pods, e.g. pods that are a member of the service mesh
+    - Representation of a Kubernetes service that is backed by Workload pods, e.g. pods that are a member of the service mesh